Paul Polman

 - CEO of Unilever, 2009 to 2019.
 Succeeded Patrick Cescau and was succeeded by Alan Jope.

-- 27 years at Procter & Gamble in senior roles including Group President, P&G Europe.
-Chief Financial Officer at Nestlé from 2006, then VP and Head of Americas.
+- 27 years at Procter & Gamble, rising to Group President for Europe.
+Then Chief Financial Officer at Nestlé from 2006 and Head of the Americas from 2008.

 - Member of UN Secretary-General Ban Ki-moon’s High Level Panel that developed the 2030 Sustainable Development Goals.
 Continues as a UN SDG Advocate.